MWDelaney/11ty-component-system/README.md

 ## A single-file format for 11ty front-end components

-The Eleventy Component System is a universal format for building reusable components in Eleventy.
-It allows you to define your component's data model, markup, and styles in a single file, making it easy to create and manage front-end components
+The Eleventy Component System is a single-file format for building reusable components in Eleventy.
+It allows you to define your component's data model, markup, and styles in a single file and use them in your pages by populating them with frontmatter.

 Here's an example of a simple "Article" component: